 How an Engine Cut-Off Switch Works

-Most powerboats and PWC come equipped by the manufacturer with an emergency engine cut-off switch.
-This safety device can shut off the engine if the operator falls off the PWC or out of the powerboat, or is otherwise thrown from the proper operating position.
+Most powerboats and PWC come equipped by the manufacturer with an emergency engine cut-off switch (ECOS).
+If properly worn, this safety device can shut off the engine if the operator falls off the vessel or is thrown from the proper operating position.

-- The engine cut-off switch works by attaching a lanyard between the operator and the switch.
-If the lanyard is removed from the switch, the engine will shut off.
+- A lanyard connects the ECOS to the operator’s wrist or PFD.
+When the lanyard is removed from the switch, the engine will shut off.

-- If a PWC has an engine cut-off switch, most states require the operator to attach the lanyard.
+- Most states require the operator to use an ECOS at all times while operating a PWC.
 However, even if attaching the lanyard is not required by law, many lives could be saved by doing so.

-- If your PWC or “ski craft” does not come equipped with an engine cut-off switch, you should have one installed.
+- If your powerboat or PWC does not come equipped with an ECOS, you should have one installed.